 - To update a GNOME extension click the green arrow icon

-Note: you won’t see a ‘green arrow icon’ if no update is available.
+Note: you only see a ‘green arrow icon’ when an update is available.

-If you’re on Ubuntu 20.04 LTS then you may prefer to manage your GNOME extensions using the new extension manager tool.
-You can install this from Ubuntu Software:
+If you use Ubuntu 20.04 LTS or later you can manage your GNOME extensions using a new extension manager tool.
+This is available to install direct from Ubuntu Software:

-Then, launch the app from the applications grid to start tweaking.
+Then, launch the Extensions app from the applications grid to manage them!